-In our case studies we intentionally selected cases with only one target chemical used in the process; ie. TCE for vapor degreasing and PERC for dry cleaning.
-This simplified our analysis but in further TUR applications of this method, the interaction of various chemicals and how they might affect disease risk may need to be considered..
-A strength of our methods is we obtained our risk estimates of the impact of the causal relationship between exposure and diseases like TCE and kidney cancer through an extensive systematic review processing and meta-analysis.
-Therefore, minimizing the chance of confounding and uncertainty in the calculation of PAF.
+In our case studies, we intentionally selected cases with only one target chemical used in the process.
+This simplified the analysis but in further TUR applications of this method, the interactions of various chemicals and how they might affect disease risks may need to be considered.
+A strength of our study is that we obtained our estimates of the causal relationship between exposure and diseases like TCE and kidney cancer through an extensive systematic review and meta-analysis.
+This minimized the chance of confounding and uncertainty in calculating the PAF.

-Most health or safety regulations including TUR policy frequently lead to more than one type of health benefit in practice (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
-For instance, theoretically, various health benefits from different diseases such as prevented lung cancer, malignant lymphoma, or immune disease could be happened due to the same policy to ban the TCE usage.
-However, the developed framework for TUR only designed for the single-dimension health unit.
-Thus, each health benefit from the different type of illness from TUR intervention was not able to be combined to understand the total health benefit of the TUR policy.
-For the same reason, the TCE case study only estimated the number of prevented kidney cancer among workers.
+In practice, most health or safety regulations, including TUR policies, frequently lead to more than one type of health benefit (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
+For instance, a policy of banning TCE use could theoretically avoid lung cancer, malignant lymphoma, or immune disease, in addition to kidney cancer.
+However, the TUR framework presented here is only designed for a specific health outcome.
+Thus, health benefits from other type of illness could not be combined to understand the total health benefitsof the TUR policy.
+For the same reason, the TCE case study only estimated the number of prevented kidney cancers among workers.
 As a result, our model can not estimate the total health benefits when several health benefits appeared through the same TUR intervention or policy.

-On the other hand, some health economic analysis used a summary health measures which different types of health effect convert into an integrated health unit (Agency 2016; W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
-For example, Disability-adjusted life years (DALYs) and quality-adjusted life years (QALYs) are widely used health measures to combine different type of health impact including morbidity and mortality in a single common unit (Gold, Stevenson, & Fryback, 2002).
-DALY and QALY are useful for overall estimates of the burden of disease, evaluations of the relative impact of specific diseases and injuries in economic analyses (Gold et al., 2002; Nelson et al., 2005).
+On the other hand, some health economic analyses use summary health measures that combine different types of health effects into an integrated health unit (Agency 2016; W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
+For example, disability-adjusted life years (DALYs) and quality-adjusted life years (QALYs) are widely used health measures that combine different type of health impacts, including morbidity and mortality, into a single common unit (Gold, Stevenson, & Fryback, 2002).
+DALY and QALY are useful for overall estimates of the burden of disease and evaluations of the relative impact of specific diseases and injuries in economic analyses (Gold et al., 2002; Nelson et al., 2005).

-As a result, the developed model of health benefits analysis for TUR has the advantage of being relatively straightforward but may not be applicable when several types of health benefits are of interest (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
-Further research might need to adapt the summary health unit to estimate the total health benefit due to TUR policy.
+As a result, this model of health benefits analysis for TUR has the advantage of being relatively straightforward but may not be applicable when several types of health benefits are of interest (W. Miller, Robinson, L. A., Lawrence, R. S., & Institute of Medicine 2006).
+Further research would be needed to adapt summary health units for estimating the total health benefits of TUR policies.

-At last, the estimated economic value of health benefit in our model can be variable.
-We used a readjusted US EPA’s recommended default VSL ($7.9 million in 2008 dollars) to estimate the assigned economic value (avoiding the risk of fatal cancer) from TCE or PERC exposure.
-However, VSL value is different depending on the country.
-According to the OECD report, default VSL for OECD countries of USD (2005-USD) was 1.5 million – 4.5 million, with a base value of USD 3 million.
-For EU-27, the VSL range is USD 1.8 million – 5.4 million (2005-USD), with a base value of USD 3.6 million (OECD, 2014).
-Also, some studies indicated that default VSL might be under-estimated since VSL did not include medical costs (US EPA, 2001).
-One study valued fatal cancers from benzene exposure based on the estimated VSL (avoiding fatal leukemia) and adjustment for medical expenses (Agency 2009).
+The estimated economic value of health benefits in our model can be variable.
+We used U.S. EPA’s recommended VSL ($7.9 million in 2008 dollars) to estimate the economic value of avoiding the risk of fatal cancer from TCE or PERC exposure.
+However, the value of VSL differs, depending on the country.
+In 2014, the default VSL for OECD countries of USD (2005-USD) ranged from USD 1.5 million to USD 4.5 million, with a base value of USD 3 million.
+For the EU-27, the VSL range is USD 1.8 million – 5.4 million (2005-USD), with a base value of USD 3.6 million (OECD, 2014).
+Also, some studies indicated that default VSLs might under-estimate the value of a life since it does not include medical costs (US EPA, 2001).
+One study valued (avoiding fatal leukemia) from benzene exposure using a VSL that was adjusted for medical expenses (Agency 2009).